JavaScript-Tier3/Bite-sized-responsive-web-design/README.md

 - External style sheet: This is a file that is stored in the site's root folder with a ".css" file extension.
 This style sheet will contain all the CSS rules for the site.
 They can control and format an unlimited number of HTML pages, so they are quite beneficial for working with large sites.

 ## Responsive Web Design with Media Queries
  One of the difficulties with web design is that your web page will be visited by people using a wide variety of devices, from desktops to netbooks to various kinds of smartphones.
 All these devices can have different sizes and shapes.
 As a developer, you cannot possibly know what kinds of devices people will use to view your site.
 However, to provide the best possible experience, you need to make sure that the website responds to the user's device and changes the layout accordingly.
 This is what responsive web design is all about.

  There are a variety of methods to achieve the desired responsiveness, but the best solution is to use what are called CSS media queries, or simply media queries.
 Media queries work by applying a specific group of CSS rules to your web layout, but only if the device viewing the web page matches a specified width.

  For example, you can create a set of CSS rules that format your web layout and apply a media query to it.
 This media query will make it so that those CSS rules will only be applied if the device being used has a screen width that is less than 320 pixels in width.
 Then you can create a second set of CSS rules, but this one will only be applied if the device has a screen width greater than 1200px (pixels) in width.

 ## CSS Flexbox
  Flexbox is a layout-based add-on to CSS3 that replaces the need to deal with CSS positioning and float issues.
 Flexbox makes it very easy to construct intricate layouts with very little code and it is luckily supported by most modern browsers.

+## CSS Grid
+ CSS Grids is the newest CSS-based layout model that is available for web designers and developers to use.
+The advantage of this new layout model is that you can use it to construct layouts horizontally and vertically at the same time.

+ CSS Grids operates on a parent/ child relationship system.
+This means that there will be "parent grid containers" with "child grid items" nested inside of them.
+This means that the experience you've gained working with Flexbox should help out when you start implementing CSS Grids.